aws/eks-anywhere/docs/developer/best-practice.md

 When declaring and not initializing, prefer `var`.
 For example, `var vehicle Vehicle`.

-When delcaring and initializing, use `:=`.
+When declaring and initializing, use `:=`.
 For example, `vehicle := NewVehicle()`

-Make intent clear for complicated variable initializations (contradictory to the 2 above rules).
+Make intent clear for complicated variable initialization (contradictory to the 2 above rules).
 For example `var p uint32 = 0x80` makes a statement about the type as opposed to `p := uint32(0x80)` that focus' on the value, prefer the former.

 ### Line length